 Learning OutcomesOn satisfying the requirements of this course, students will have the knowledge and skills to:

-- Interpret experimental data on research in immunology
+- Acquire, analyse and interpret experimental data on research in immunology.

-- Read the literature critically to assimilate views on new findings
+- Critically evaluate the current literature to assimilate views on the latest findings.

 Indicative AssessmentAssessment will be based on: